polkadot-developers/polkadot-docs/tutorials/transfers/index.md

 ### Sending Funds

-Whether your account is in the Polkadot Browser Extension or created/added directly on the Polkadot-JS UI, you must use the Polkadot-JS UI interface to send funds or issue any extrinsic.
+Whether your account is in the Polkadot Browser Extension or created/added directly on the Polkadot-JS UI, you can use the Polkadot-JS UI interface to send funds or issue any extrinsic.
 The Polkadot extension is an account manager, not a wallet, requiring a UI to interact with.

 To send funds using the Polkadot.Js Browser Extension, follow these steps: